 Color rendering: Effect of a light source on the color appearance of objects in comparison with their color appearance under normal daylighting.

-Cones and rods: Retinal receptors.
+Cones and rods: Groups of light-sensitive cells in the retinas of animal eyes.
 Cones dominate the response when the luminance level is high, and provide color perception.
-Rods dominate at low luminance levels.
-No rods are found in the central part of the fovea.
-Rods have no color perception ability.
+Rods dominate at low luminance levels, but give no significant color perception.

 Conspicuity: The capacity of a signal to stand out in relation to its background so as to be readily discovered by the eye (as in lettering on a sign, for example).